Home > Shop By Condition > Autoimmune Diseases

 Inflammatory Bowel Disease (IBD)

-Inflammatory Bowel Disease (IBD) in cats and dogs is often classified as an autoimmune disease because of the immune system's abnormal response to the gastrointestinal tract.
+Inflammatory Bowel Disease (IBD) in cats and dogs is often classified as an autoimmune disease because of the immune system's abnormal response within the gastrointestinal tract.
 When a pet has IBD, its immune system mistakenly targets the lining of the digestive system, triggering chronic inflammation and leading to various digestive symptoms.
-The immune system's overreaction results in damage to the intestinal lining, making it difficult for the body to absorb nutrients and causing discomfort and gastrointestinal distress.
-The chronic inflammation and immune response in IBD can lead to a range of symptoms that often include:

 Please visit our articles on Inflammatory Bowel Disease for more information about our natural treatments for IBD in pets.